-Using antique texts and maps as the canvases for my works enables me to pragmatically re-contextualise ephemera, creating a cohesion between the concepts informing the work and the aesthetic output.
+Using antique texts & maps as the canvases for my drawings enables me to pragmatically re-contextualise ephemera, creating a cohesion between the concepts informing the work and the aesthetic output.
 As I empower various figures; I simultaneously do so with the ground used, presenting them within new contexts.
 Placing myself or family members as the subjects of my portraits evokes a sense of immediacy, apropos to navigating the intersection of my western upbringing and familial West African culture.

 By specialising in the use of a monochrome medium such as the black ballpoint pen to celebrate Blackness, allows me to somewhat paradoxically, show that there is more to an individual than just the colour of their skin.
 I employ delicate mark making techniques with precise strokes of the everyday ballpoint pen.
 Through an almost contradictory approach of using this relatively modern art medium with a classical approach - this process, influenced by sketches from the high renaissance, enables me to celebrate authentic drawing within the digital age.

-At the core of my practice, I depict motifs that contradict largely accepted revisionist narratives apropos to West African Histories.
-My work investigates how identity can be constructed by historical oppression, with semblances of antiquated ideologies at the root of nuanced prejudices that I have personally experienced.
-Ultimately, my work looks to embolden individuals that feel as though they have been labelled as the ‘other’ in any manifestation.
+I depict motifs that challenge largely accepted revisionist narratives apropos to West African Histories, with semblances of antiquated ideologies at the root of nuanced prejudices that I have experienced.
+Ultimately, my work looks to catalyse a discourse and embolden individuals that feel as though they have been labelled as the ‘other’ in any manifestation.